Generalized Minkowski weights and Chow rings of T-varieties: Subvarieties of T-varieties of complexity one

 induces an isomorphism of free abelian groups $\CaSF(\S) \simeq \on{T-Ca}(X)$. \end{prop} \begin{exa} If $ h = SF(u)$ for $u \in M$ then

 Let $p \neq \infty$ be any point in $\P^1$.
 If $h = SF\left([p] - [\infty]\right)$ then

-\end{exa} Consider the class group $\on{CL}(X)$ consiting of all Cartier divisors on $X$ modulo linear equivalence.
-If $h$ is principal then $D_h$ is $0$ in $\on{CL}(X)$.
+\end{exa} Consider the Picard group $\on{Pic}(X)$ consisting of all Cartier divisors on $X$ modulo linear equivalence.
+If $h$ is principal then $D_h$ is $0$ in $\on{Pic}(X)$.
 Furthermore, if we consider the equivalence relation on $\CaSF(\S)$ given by $h \sim h'$ if and only if $h - h'$ is principal then it follows as a particular case of \cite[Corollary 3.15]{PS} that the map $h \mapsto D_h$ induces an isomorphism

 \begin{exa} It follows from Example \ref{exa:principal} that all special fibers (with corresponding multiplicities) are linearly equivalent. \end{exa}